deepset-ai/hayhooks/docs/deployment_guidelines.md

 ### Handling concurrent requests (multiple workers)

 When having multiple workers and pipelines deployed using `HAYHOOKS_PIPELINES_DIR`, you will be able to handle concurrent requests as each worker will be able to run a pipeline independently.
 This should be enough to make your application scalable, according to your needs.

+Note that even in a multiple-workers environment the individual single workers will have the same GIL limitation discussed above, so if your pipeline is mainly CPU-bound, you will need to scale horizontally according to your needs.